jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Proposal.md

 *DISCLAIMER: To borrow words from [Robin Sloan](https://www.robinsloan.com/lab/specifying-spring-83/): While it is okay to share this link, I want to underscore that I am sending it specifically to you with the hope that you will really think about it!
 At such a primordial stage, a proposal like this doesn’t need diffuse, drive-by attention.
 It needs, instead, close consideration and generous imagination.*

-The competitive advantage of the vast majority of today’s centralized platforms are in their data moats and network effects.
+The competitive advantage of the vast majority of today’s centralized platforms are in their data moats and [[thoughts/network effect|network effects]].
 The major reason why these platforms remain so dominant is because of their data and users, not because of how good the service quality is.

 As a result, apps have become inseparable from data.
 In an ideal world, there is data-neutrality.
 Much like how net neutrality strives to maintain separation of provider and content markets, data neutrality strives to maintain the separation of data and application markets.